 5-Is tooth sensitivity a common dental problem?

-Yes.
-Sensitive teeth can affect young people as a result of changes in modern lifestyles and eating habits, and dental allergies can begin at any age.
-Because we eat more acidic foods, drinks, and snacks throughout the day, we may be at greater risk for developing sensitive teeth.
+Yes, Sensitive teeth may affect young people as a result of changes in modern lifestyles, eating habits, and dental allergies.
+Thus it may start to begin at any age.
+Additionally, as a society we’ve increased our consumption of more acidic foods, drinks, and snacks throughout the day.
+All of them are factors towards developing sensitive teeth.

 6-Is tooth sensitivity a sign of a serious dental problem?

-Tooth sensitivity may indicate a major problem that requires prompt care by a dentist.
+Tooth sensitivity may be a sign and indicate a major problem that requires prompt care by a dentist.
 See your dentist for advice as soon as possible.

 7-Does teeth whitening cause tooth hypersensitivity?